TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

   too).

-<T3DataStructure> extensions for “<TCEforms>”
+<T3DataStructure> extensions for "<TCEforms>"
 """""""""""""""""""""""""""""""""""""""""""""

-For FlexForms the DS is extended with a tag, “<TCEforms>” which define all settings specific to the FlexForms usage.
+For FlexForms the DS is extended with a tag, "<TCEforms>" which define all settings specific to the FlexForms usage.

 Also a few meta tag features are used.

 Sometimes it may be necessary to reload flexform if content of the field in the flexform is changed.
-This is accomplished by adding “<onChange>reload</onChange>”inside <TCEforms>.
+This is accomplished by adding "<onChange>reload</onChange>"inside <TCEforms>.
 A typical example for that is a field that defines operational modes for an extension.
 When the mode changes, a flexform may need to show a new set of fields.
 By combining the <onChange> tag for mode fields with <displayCond> tag for other fields, it is possible to create truly dynamic flexforms.

 Notice that changing the mode does not delete hidden field values of the flexform.
-Always use the “mode” field to determine which parameters to use.
+Always use the "mode" field to determine which parameters to use.

 The tables below document the extension elements:

-“Array” Elements:
+"Array" Elements:

 .. ### BEGIN~OF~TABLE ###